 6. Each sheet or section of up to 25 sheets of a petition must include an Affidavit of Signature Gatherer from the signature gatherer who was present at the time each elector signed the petition.

-- The deadline for initiative referendum petitions to be submitted to county election administrators is 5 p.m. on September 26, 2013.
+- The deadline for initiative referendum petitions to be submitted to county election administrators was 5 p.m. on September 26, 2013.

-8. County election administrators must send all certified petitions (other than for initiative referenda) to the Secretary of State's Office so that they are received by 5 p.m. on July 18, 2014.
+8. County election administrators were required to send all certified petitions (other than for initiative referenda) to the Secretary of State's Office so that they were received by 5 p.m. on July 18, 2014.